 History of M8A-2: The Trust's McLaren M8A

-With the restoration of the Trust M8A starting to race down the final leg, it is time for us to look back and recall the fascinating story and saga of this unique and very special Can-Am car.
+With the restoration of the Trust's M8A completed, it is time for us to look back and recall the fascinating story and saga of this unique and very special Can-Am car.
 In reflection it behoves us to say, that had it not been for all the unusual events in the course of its history, then we would not be in the position of owning this car today.

 And the power increased from around 516bhp to 640bhp.
 This coupled with wider tyres and changes made to body aerodynamics meant that the new M8A was going to lap about 3% faster.